Homecoming by the Numbers

 Mizzou Homecoming 2012 is in the books.
 The Tigers defeated the Kentucky Wildcats 33-10 for their first SEC win, but the Homecoming celebration included much more than the football game.

 Homecoming relies on the support of MAA members and Mizzou Traditions Fund donors.
-If you'd like to support Homecoming by becoming a member, click here.
+Support Homecoming by becoming a member.

 Here is just some of what we accomplished together this year:

 5,105: Units of blood collected in the Homecoming Blood Drive

 Mizzou annually hosts one of the largest multi-day drives in the nation as part of the Homecoming festivities.
 Did you know that dozens of satellite drives are hosted around the country, as well?
 The on-campus drive and satellite drives combined to collect 5,105 units of blood for the American Red Cross.

 107,986: Meals worth of food donated to the Food Bank for Central & Northeast Missouri